anthony-devarti/trashmasters/README.md

 ## Components
 The components documentation is currently within the components themselves.
 It should be moved to here when they are "done"

+### SVG Components
+SVGs are stored in the SvgComponents folder and are accessible as their own React Components.
+The naming convention is Standard react component capitilzation and Icon.
+For example, an email icon will appear as EmailIcon